 Beacon Plus currently caters for a wide range of needs including: Specific learning difficulties, speech impairment, communication disorders, sensory impairment (Hearing, Visual) perceptual problems, Autistic Spectrum Continuum, behaviour difficulties related to cognition.
 Physical and sensory impairment and medical needs, with many learners experiencing a combination of these difficulties in addition to their learning needs.

-All applicants are considered for admission, based on their willingness to learn, attitude and educational performance that provides evidence of ability to meet the demands of the chosen course and their ability to travel independently.
+Applicants are considered for admission, based on their willingness to learn, attitude and educational performance that provides evidence of ability to meet the demands of the chosen course and their ability to travel independently.

 Dress code –